President and Chief Executive Officer

 Other accolades for Martínez include membership in the New York Academy of Sciences (1994) for his contributions to the study of catalysts in hydro treatment and catalytic cracking and several awards for research undertaken in the field of process technologies and catalysts.
 He also holds more than 50 international patents and papers in his field of work.

-Vice President, Government and Public Affairs
+Vice President, Supply and Marketing

 Vice President Finance